I love my backyard chickens! They’re often not in the backyard of course. Sometimes they’re in the side yard, the front yard, or even under the house!

-3. Garden help
+3. Garden Help

-Chickens are excellent help in the garden.
+Chickens are an excellent help in the garden.
 I’ve let my backyard chickens run through the garden at different times of the season for different kinds of help.

-I don’t let them in the garden when new plants are growing because they’ll decimate them, but I have let them in the garden once the plants are large enough to not be killed easily.
+I don’t let them in the garden when new plants are growing because they’ll decimate them.
+But I have let them in the garden once the plants are large enough to not be killed easily.

 You do have to be careful doing this because you’ll be surprised what your chickens will eat.
 If you’re concerned they’ll eat too much, you can just let them into the garden at the beginning and end of the growing season to get bugs and pests at that time.

 Chickens will also help till.
 If you put your chickens into the garden just before planting they can help loosen the top layer of soil.
-They can also till in any soil amendments you need added to your soil.
+They can also till in any soil amendments you need to be added to your soil.

-Their manure helps fertilize the garden and they can eat weeds, so the garden gets manured and weeded whilebackyard chickens get fed, win-win!
+Their manure helps fertilize the garden and they can eat weeds.
+So the garden gets manured and weeded while backyard chickens get fed, win-win!

 4. Free Fertilizer

 No need to go and buy manure for your garden, just head to the compost pile!
-In our current coop we use the deep litter method, which means the manure decomposes in the coop and we add more bedding to continue the decomposition as needed.
+In our current coop, we use the deep litter method, which means the manure decomposes in the coop and we add more bedding to continue the decomposition as needed.